Webulux

 The Top-of-Funnel Fallacy

 Treating CLS solely as an SEO problem is a critical mistake.
 Layout instability during the checkout flow directly destroys completed transactions and revenue generation.
+For health and wellness stores specifically, this is the single biggest gap between their actual CVR and the 3% to 4.5% their category should produce, as shown in the Shopify conversion rate benchmarks breakdown.
 At the checkout stage, users are fully committed to buying.
-Even microscopic layout shifts create confusion, hesitation, and broken interaction flows.
+Even microscopic layout shifts create confusion, hesitation, and broken interaction flows, and that friction compounds fast once you're looking at a high-ticket buyer deciding whether to complete a $6,000 purchase.

 The False Metric of "Cheaper Shipping"